Apple Developer Forums

 Questions may require moderator approval to ensure a safe and secure platform for you and other developers.
 Moderators try to approve questions as quickly as possible, but moderation times may vary due to the volume of posts.

-If a question or reply violates the Apple Developer Forums Agreement, or is a duplicate, forums users with 50 or more reputation points can report it by clicking the red exclamation mark under the post.
+If a question or reply violates the Apple Developer Forums Agreement, or is a duplicate, forums users with 50 or more reputation points can report it by clicking the flag under the post.
 Moderators will review the content and take appropriate action if needed.
+Please note that you’ll only see the flag if you have 50 or more points.

 Guidelines